dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Can I use automatic updates?

 It is extremely recommended to disable automatic updates (even downloading) when using OCLP, as Apple has recently changed the way automatic updates work.
+You can still manually initiate an update when you're ready to do so.

-For a related "System version mismatch" error while root patching, refer to [this troubleshooting section](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#system-version-mismatch-error-when-root-patching).
+For a related "System version mismatch" error while root patching, refer to [System version mismatch error when root patching](https://dortania.github.io/OpenCore-Legacy-Patcher/TROUBLESHOOTING.html#system-version-mismatch-error-when-root-patching) for troubleshooting.

 ## Why is my system slow?